Towards a general description of the cavitation threshold in acoustic systems: Definition of a new Cavitation Number

-The term \( C_g \) (Eq. \ref{equazione_7}) is a non-dimensional coefficient which is a function of the transducer (piston) geometry (for a circular piston \( C_g=2\left|\sin\left[\frac{kd}{2}\right]\right|\)). \( C_g\) acts as a corrective factor, to make the denominator equal to the maximum acoustic pressure amplitude generated by a particular geometry.
-Thus, assuming to have a defined value of the tensile strength of the liquid medium, for a given temperature and frequency, when the maximum acoustic pressure amplitude (denominator) is smaller than the cavitation threshold (numerator), cavitation does not occur (\(Ca>1\)).
-On the contrary, if the acoustic pressure is larger than the numerator, cavitation occurs (\(Ca<1\)).
-It is important to clarify that the above definition (Eq. \ref{equazione_6}) is based on the assumption that cavitation happens in the near field and does not depend on the reflection of the acoustic waves on the boundaries of the domain.
+while \( C_g \) (Eq. \ref{equazione_7}) is a non-dimensional coefficient which is a function of the transducer geometry (for a circular piston \( C_g=2\left|\sin\left[\frac{kd}{2}\right]\right|\)). \( C_g\) acts as a corrective factor, to make the denominator equal to the maximum acoustic pressure amplitude generated by a particular transducer geometry.
+It is important to clarify the above definition of the cavitation number (Eq. \ref{equazione_6}) is based on the assumption that the medium has been characterized and the tensile strength is known for a given type of liquid, under certain working conditions (\(f,T,Rq\)).
+However, considering the lack of experimental data available in the literature \citep{yakupov2023application}, this assumption is unrealistic for most applications.
+For these reasons, the vapor pressure remains a reasonable cavitation threshold, especially for engineering applications where a safety coefficient is required or for working liquids that are particularly dirty or with a high presence of impurities \citep{plesset1969tensile}.